xenify-io/litepaper/README.md

 ## ⭐️ Users Mint Their Equity

 - XNF tokens will not be pre-mined or allocated to investors or team members.
-Instead, users can acquire XNF tokens by actively engaging with the protocol, whether by burning XEN or YSL tokens, or swapping tokens from a supported chain.
+Instead, users can acquire XNF tokens by actively engaging with the protocol, whether by burning vXEN or YSL tokens, or swapping tokens from a supported chain.
 This approach rewards users for their contributions and guarantees a fair distribution of XNF within the ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)